-Write with the Best is a two-volume writing curriculum that uses excerpts from great literature as models and springboards for students to develop writing skill in almost all genres of writing.
+Write with the Best is a two-volume writing curriculum that uses excerpts from great literature as models and springboards for students to develop writing skills in almost all genres of writing.
 It would fit very well within a classical approach to education, but it would also work well for anyone who likes the idea of using great examples of writing to inspire and teach students.
 The presentation has no evident religious perspective that I could spot.

 The author suggests using Volume 1 with students in grades 3 through 12 and Volume 2 with students in grades 6 through 12.
-Obviously, with that wide an age span, the amount of teacher direction and assistance required might vary dramatically. especially with the first volume which targets the broadest audience.
+Obviously, with that wide of an age span, the amount of teacher direction and assistance required might vary dramatically. especially with the first volume which targets the broadest audience.

 Volume 1 has 9 units and Volume 2 has 8 units.
 Each unit should take about 2 weeks to complete (a bit longer for units in Volume 2), which means each volume should take about one semester to complete.
 However, you could take longer with each unit, using a volume over an entire school year.
 Each volume has a list of additional literary passages for each unit so you might go through the volumes two or more times, using the different literary models to sharpen skills taught the first time around.

 Instead of being given direct instruction on how to write "from scratch," students learn by emulating the excellent writing of the literary examples.
-The program assumes that students know how to write sentences, so it begins with construction of a paragraph.
+The program assumes that students know how to write sentences, so it begins with the construction of a paragraph.

 Parts of speech are briefly defined in the first lesson in Volume 1, then grammatical vocabulary is used to refer to sentence elements to help students edit and improve their writing.
 Some lessons direct students to identify grammatical items such as specific nouns and descriptive adjectives.
 An answer key at the back is provided for those activities as well as for other questions in Volume 2.